calebephrem/unique-custom-id/README.md

 ## 🧬 What’s Under the Hood?

-UCID runs independently without any dependencies — just pure JavaScript magic ✨.
+UCID runs independently without any [dependencies](https://www.npmjs.com/package/unique-custom-id?activeTab=dependencies) — just pure JavaScript magic ✨.
 It uses Fisher-Yates Shuffle, Crypto etc.

-**If you use the default options, even if you generate 1 BILLION IDs PER SECOND, you'd need trillions of years to have a meaningful chance of a collision**.
+**If you use the default options, even if you generate 1 BILLION IDs PER SECOND, you'd need hundreds of millions of years to have a meaningful chance of a collision**.
 Sounds unbelievable?
 Let’s do the math:

 ### Collision Probability of Secure Random 32-Character ID (Base36)